Budana v Leeds Teaching Hospitals NHS Trust

 BNM v MGN Limited EWHC B13 (Costs)

-It is hoped that the leapfrogged appeal will provide guidance on the application of the proportionality test.
+It is noteworthy that the court declined to give further guidance on the application of the proportionality test in practice.

 Brenda White v Nottinghamshire CC